LogoLogo

 StackState logs are stored per pod and container.
 The table below shows the pod to access for logs relating to specific StackState functions.
 Note that actual pod names will include a number or random string suffix (for example, stackstate-receiver-5b9d79db86-h2hkz) and may also include the release name specified when StackState was deployed as a prefix.

 Note that logs stored on pods will be regularly removed.
-For long term access to logs, it's advised that you set up log aggregation for your Kubernetes cluster.
+For long term access to logs, it's advised that you set up for your Kubernetes cluster.

 StackState function